gmatters/LB-ISF/README.md

 ## Time

-**LB-PosterizeTime** reduces the frame rate by taking occasional input frames and fading between them.
+**LB-PosterizeTime** reduces the frame rate by taking occasional input frames, optionally fading between them.
 Can make anything chill.

 **LB-TimeDub** creates a visual feedback loop of an exact and arbitrarily long delay time.
 It keeps the memory usage constant by using 8 frames to implement the feedback.
 Feedback times longer than 8 frames will have a reduced frame rate (an 8 second loop with have one frame per second).
 Designed as match to reggae-style audio delay.